High Risk Skin Cancer Clinic

 - Genetic syndrome patients (Gorlin's, Rombo, Bazex, xeroderma pigmentosum, Muir-Torre)

-- Lymphoma patients (non-Hodgkins lymphoma, chronic lymphocytic leukemia)
+- Lymphoma patients (non-Hodgkin lymphoma, chronic lymphocytic leukemia)

 - HIV patients